BD & Sales Workflow

 Put clients into BD CRM

-If there is mutual interest, suggest scheduling a proposal session.
+If there is interest on the client's side and on the side of the team members, suggest scheduling a proposal session.

 Invite experts with relevant skills to the session in order to find a team that can execute.